 The vital importance of digital, data, and analytics is evident in the success of top-performing retailers.
 Furthermore, fashion and luxury companies which made data-driven decisions about critical issues such as merchandise buying, pricing, store optimization and streamlined inventory management have proved to gain measurable results, as shown by management consulting firm McKinsey.

 To boost impact, brands must use high-quality data, or it may not lead to optimized results.
 Analytics that rely on traditional sales data to plan and manage fashion inventory can turn out to be inaccurate.
 To start with, past data can prove unreliable due to the dynamic nature of the fashion industry.
 Numerous changes may have come into play since the data was collected, such as new products coming in, emerging trends, varying costs, marketing promotions, and more.

 Past sales data can lead to excess inventory in some categories and less merchandise that customers do want in others.
 In addition, sales data in itself is affected by availability.
 You can’t sell what you don’t have.
 In a real-world scenario, once an item sells so well it’s out-of-stock, the retailer cannot know the full scope of demand for the product.

 A happy retailer who has sold all his stock may believe it was a success when, in fact, the business lost sales due to availability issues.
 Relying on sales data for future inventory, he may once again make inventory and assortment mistakes that result in lost sales, excess inventory and unnecessary markdowns.

 Real-time quality data is key to unlocking insights that can give fashion retailers what they need to succeed.

-Unlocking the Power of Insights
+Unlocking the power of Customer Journey Insights